divnix/nix-book/src/ch04-00-derivations.md

 are able to have access to the network while fetching contents.
 This "impurity" is offset by enforcing that the hash matches, and reproducibility is delegated to the process which fetchs the assets.

+Many of the `fetch*` utilities in nixpkgs and nix's builtins will create FODs.

+### Evaluated Derivations

+Evaluation derivations are generally what are referred to when the term derivation is used.
+These derivations are defined by all of the dependencies, build phases, and flags present during a build.
+Nix captures all of the variables which constitute a derivation and uses a cryptographic hash to give each derivation a unique name.

 ### Content-Addressable Derivations (CA Derivations)